kmcd/codecast/01_command_line/script.md

   See Also
   • man find • man du
   9.9 Finding Files by Content Problem
   How do you find a file of some known content?
 Let’s say that you had written an important letter and saved it as a text file, putting .txt on the end of the filename.
-Beyond that, the only thing you remember about the content of the letter is that you had used the word “portend.”
+Beyond that, the only thing you remember about the content of the letter is that you had used the word "portend."
    192 | Chapter 9: Finding Files: find, locate, slocate
    Solution
   If you are in the vicinity of that file, say within the current directory, you can start with a simple grep: